 I have been able to help many pupils in my community.
 For example, I have supported 10 children who were at risk of dropping out of school because they didn’t have books.
-I buy books, pencils and pens to take to the school where I deliver my Learner Guide sessions.
-It means those learners can attend their classes each and every time.
+I would buy books, pencils and pens to take to the school where I delivered my Learner Guide sessions.

 I also heard of a situation where twin girls were on the verge of early marriage, as their parents could not afford their school fees.
 I visited their parents, who couldn’t see a way forward due to their financial situation.
 So I said: “Let me resolve this issue by taking the girls to school.”
-Right now they are in Grade 9, after I paid for them in Grade 8 — helping them with school fees, uniforms, books, a ream of paper, everything.
-The girls are doing well and I’m sure to say they will do even better after they write their exams.
+I paid for them in Grade 8 — helping them with school fees, uniforms, books, paper, everything — so they could succeed and progress to Grade 9.

 Looking to the future, I hope that girls in my community and across Zambia receive the best possible education and become independent leaders.
 I would like to see girls becoming aware of decision-making, knowing about their wellbeing, choosing the right career paths and learning to manage finances.
 As young women they will become entrepreneurs and self thinkers who are aware of their rights and choices.